 ~~~Certifications and specialties~~~

 A trainer’s life experience and professional experience makes a huge difference in terms of what kind of training they can and will provide.
-My own experience is an example of this, but I’ll also add some interesting trainers I’ve met online, too.
+My own experience, which I am sharing just to give an example, is an demonstration of this so you, dear reader, can visualize things.
+For your benefit, I’ll also add some interesting trainers I’ve met online after this following section with my own context.
+Keep reading, and see if you can find something useful for you herein!

 As for me?